Melter: Christopher Colchiss

-Melter joined the other Exiles on a journey to find Sabretooth that lead to him joining them as they infiltrated a series of Orchis Mutant prisons and experimentation centres.
-In this time he formed an unlikely friendship with Orphan-Maker, who due to his new look, mistook him for the Human Torch.
-After Orphan-Maker was kidnapped and manipulated into taking off his armor by Doctor Barrington, meaning his potentially world ending powers were no longer contained, Third-Eye took them all to the Astral Plane to buy time while Nanny and Jeffries built him a new suit.
-Melter had to maintain the facade that he was Johnny Storm in order to keep Orphan-Maker calm after he woke up thinking he was in Hell.
+The second Melter, Christopher Colchiss, first appeared in Dark Reign: Young Avengers #1 (July 2009) and was created by Paul Cornell and Mark Brooks.
+He is a mutant with similar abilities to the original Melter, but is able to affect organic matter.
+Throughout his appearances, he joins the Young Masters before being invited to live on the mutant nation of Krakoa.
+In Wolverine (vol. 7), Melter is killed by Wolverine.

 Unnamed criminal

-Roderick Kingsley later sold the original Melter costume and gear to an unnamed criminal.
-Melter was present with Hobgoblin (who was actually Roderick Kingsley's butler Claude) when he led his forces into fighting the Goblin King's Goblin Nation.
-After Hobgoblin was killed by Goblin King, Melter was among the villains that defected to the Goblin Nation.
+Roderick Kingsley later sells the original Melter costume and gear to an unnamed criminal.
+Melter is present with Hobgoblin when he battles the Goblin King's Goblin Nation.
+After Goblin King kills Hobgoblin, Melter is among the villains who defect to the Goblin Nation.

-Following Spider-Man's victory over the Goblin King, Melter was among the former Hobgoblin minions at the Bar with No Name where they encounter Electro.
+Following Spider-Man's victory over the Goblin King, Melter is among the former Hobgoblin minions at the Bar with No Name, where they encounter Electro.

-Melter is among the villains at the Bar with No Name that convince Black Cat to lead them.

-During the AXIS storyline, Melter was among the supervillains that Missile Mate assembled to join the side of Phil Urich (who was operating as Goblin King) and the remnants of the Goblin Nation upon claiming that Roderick Kingsley "abandoned" them.
+During the AXIS storyline, Melter is among the supervillains who Missile Mate assembles to join Phil Urich (who was operating as Goblin King) and the remnants of the Goblin Nation.

-Melter was among the villains that appeared as a member of Swarm's Sinister Six at the time when they attacked Spider-Man and the students of the Jean Grey School for Higher Learning.
-After Hellion defeated Swarm, Melter and the other villains surrendered.
+Melter is among the villains who appeared as a member of Swarm's Sinister Six when they attack Spider-Man and the students of the Jean Grey School for Higher Learning.
+After Hellion defeats Swarm, Melter and the other villains surrender.

-Melter and Killer Shrike later beat up Ringer to serve as Black Cat's warning to anyone that steals from her.

 When Iron Man returns to his brownstone in his beaten-up armor, he finds that Melter has melted his Dodge Aspen and starts to taunt him.
 After punching Melter, Iron Man picks his body up and flies it into the sky.
-He tosses Melter and then rescues him much to the irritation of the bystanders.
+He tosses Melter and then rescues him, to the irritation of the bystanders.